Sinwar's killing opens up opportunity and much uncertainty for the war in Gaza

 TEL AVIV, Israel (AP) — Israel's killing of Yahya Sinwar, Hamas' top leader and the mastermind of the group's Oct.
 7 attack, is a dramatic turning point in the brutal yearlong war that it touched off.

-Sinwar's killing on Thursday decapitates the Palestinian militant group that has already been reeling from months of assassinations up and down its ranks.
-And it is a potent symbolic achievement for Israel in its battle to destroy Hamas.
+Sinwar's killing on Wednesday decapitates the Palestinian militant group that was already reeling from months of assassinations up and down its ranks, and it is a potent symbolic achievement for Israel in its battle to destroy Hamas.

-The killing, coming just 10 days after Israelis and Palestinians marked a year since the deadliest fighting in their decades-old conflict erupted, could set the stage for how the remainder of the war plays out, or even prompt its conclusion — depending on how Israel and Hamas choose to proceed.
+Israelis and Palestinians have just marked a year since the deadliest fighting in their decades-old conflict erupted, and Sinwar's killing could set the stage for how the remainder of the war plays out, or even prompt its conclusion — depending on how Israel and Hamas choose to proceed.

 Sinwar's death could serve as an off-ramp for Israel toward ending the war

-Note: This story has been amended to correct that Sinwar was killed on Wednesday.